Degree Programs in Biology, Microbiology, & Biochemistry

 The Department of Biological Sciences graduate degree programs were designed to offer a challenging, high-quality, and valuable graduate experience that prepares graduates for 21st Century careers in the life sciences.
 Students admitted into any of our six graduate degree programs have various funding opportunities that will further prepare them for their future careers.

-For additional information regarding our graduate programs or to discuss the availability of financial support for graduate students, please contact the chair of the Graduate Education Committee.
+For additional information regarding our graduate programs or to discuss the availability of financial support for graduate students, please contact the chair of the Graduate Education Committee or our Graduate Advisor.

 Apply for our Graduate Degree Programs

 Applications can be submitted at any time of the year.
 The final deadline for applications to be considered for fall admission is April 1.
 However, for priority consideration, especially to be considered for Graduate Teaching Assistantship support, please submit applications for fall admission by the preceding January 15th.